Latest blenders: Nutribullet vs VitamixExpert Which? lab tests reveal the best blender

 And while the Nutribullet has just one speed, the Vitamix has 10 speeds to choose from.
 Insulated cups that double as portable drinks carriers should keep your smoothies cooler for longer, too.

-Below, we compare the features of the Vitamix S30 to the Nutribullet 900 - the higher spec model from Nutribullet.
+Below, we compare the features of the Vitamix S30 to the Nutribullet 900 - the Nutribullet that's one up spec-wise from the Nutribullet 600.
 To get our verdict on how well each model blends, follow the link to the full review.

 |Vitamix S30 vs Nutribullet 900|